Agent demo

 verify_key = "6C1D222D491FB88031E041A536CFB426101AA24B"

-capa install runs three independent checks on each dependency: the SHA in capa.lock must match the resolved commit (catches tag retags), git verify-tag must match the pinned GPG fingerprint (catches account compromise), and when the dependency declares a verify_key and lives on GitHub, the SLSA L2 build-provenance attestation is verified through Sigstore Rekor via gh attestation verify.
+capa install runs three independent checks on each dependency: the SHA in capa.lock must match the resolved commit (catches tag retags), git verify-tag must match the pinned GPG fingerprint (catches account compromise), and the SLSA L2 build-provenance attestation is verified through Sigstore Rekor via gh attestation verify.

 Run it